Clinical Immunology

 BRAO Visual field deficits; may be subclinical; often bilateral and multifocal Fluorescein angiography (FA) is the key diagnostic test → arteriolar wall hyperfluorescence + branch occlusions; OCT shows retinal thinning

-Sensorineural hearing loss Low- and mid-frequency loss (cochlear apical involvement); may fluctuate; tinnitus common Audiometry; may progress to bilateral deafness
+Sensorineural hearing loss Low-frequency sensorineural hearing loss (apical cochlear involvement); may fluctuate; tinnitus common Audiometry; may progress to bilateral deafness

 MRI Findings: Susac vs. MS